Alister MacKenzie: Golf course design

-MacKenzie had been a member of several golf clubs near Leeds, dating back as far as the late 1890s.
+MacKenzie had been a member of several golf clubs near Leeds, dating as far back as the late 1890s.
 These included Ilkley between 1890 and 1900 and Leeds Golf Club from 1900 to 1910.
-In 1907, he was one of the founding members of The Alwoodley Golf Club, where he was both honorary secretary (1907-1909) and club captain (1912-1913), and he remained on its green committee until 1930.
+In 1907, he was one of the founding members of Alwoodley Golf Club, where he was both honorary secretary (1907–1909) and club captain (1912–1913), and he remained on its green committee until 1930.
 As the course was MacKenzie's original design when Alwoodley was laid out, it was his first opportunity to put many of his design theories to practical test.
 However, the committee at the time thought that some of his ideas were too expansive, so it called in Harry Colt for a second opinion.
 Colt was one of the leading golf course architects of the time and was also the secretary of Sunningdale Golf Club.

 Colt visited on two occasions only: first on 31 July 1907, when he met MacKenzie for the first time, and later on 6 October 1909.
 On the first occasion, four months after the course opened for play, having stayed at MacKenzie's house overnight, he realized that MacKenzie's ideas were very much an extension of his own, and he gave great support for MacKenzie's ideas at the meeting with the committee.
 He did, however, mention the bunkering as MacKenzie's ideas had taken into account the new technology of the day, which was the Haskell wound ball (which bounced and rolled) and was now being used instead of the old gutta-percha golf ball.
 Some of MacKenzie's modern ideas under discussion included undulating greens, long and narrow greens angled from the center of the fairway, fairly large and free-form bunker shapes, and substantial additional contouring.
 All of these remained part of his "signature style" throughout his career.

-In 1914, MacKenzie won a golf hole design competition organized by Country Life; the adjudicator was Bernard Darwin.
+In 1914, MacKenzie won a golf hole design competition organized by Country Life; the adjudicators were Bernard Darwin, Horace Hutchinson, and Herbert Fowler.
+The sponsor was architect Charles Blair Macdonald.
+The Lido Prize served to find fresh ideas for the design of a course on Long Island, N.Y. called the Lido Golf Club.

 MacKenzie then took an active interest in course improvements at his own clubs, gaining experience in the newly emerging discipline of golf course design.
 He charted the Old Course at St. Andrews in great detail; by 1915 he had become a member of the R&A. In March 1924, he produced a map which remains well-known to the present day.

 Following the First World War, MacKenzie left medicine and began to work instead as a golf course designer in the United Kingdom, in association with Harry Colt and Charles Alison in 1919, with whom he formed the London firm of Colt, MacKenzie & Alison.
 Four years later, MacKenzie went his own way.